'Baahubali' star Sathyaraj discharged from hospital | Entertainment

 'Baahubali' star Sathyaraj discharged from hospital

-Veteran actor Sathyaraj, best known for playing Kattappa in the blockbuster Baahubali series, has been discharged from hospital days after he contracted COVID-19, his son Sibi Sathyaraj said on Tuesday.There were reports that the 67-year-old actor, best known for playing, was admitted to a hospital in Chennai after he was diagnosed with COVID-19.Taking to Twitter, his actor-son Sibi Sathyaraj said the veteran star is totally fine post the hospitilisation and is even gearing to resume work in a few days.Hey guys...
+Veteran actor Sathyaraj, best known for playing Kattappa in the blockbuster Baahubali series, has been discharged from hospital days after he contracted COVID-19, his son Sibi Sathyaraj said on Tuesday.There were reports that the 67-year-old actor was admitted to a hospital in Chennai after he was diagnosed with COVID-19.Taking to Twitter, his actor-son Sibi Sathyaraj said the veteran star is totally fine post the hospitalisation and is even gearing up to resume work in a few days.Hey guys...

 - Country: